Bachelor of Management

 |MMM315||Business Management Capstone|

-The remaining 10 credit points comprise of 6 credit points from Major Sequence units as listed and any 4 general elective units (up to 4 credit points).
+The remaining 12 credit points comprise of at least one major sequence of 6 credit points units as listed and any 6 credit points of general elective units.

 Entry requirements - general